 This writing intensive course analyzes the portrayal of cultural conflict in comics.
-Students will learn to critically reflect on conflict and violence in a number of cultural and social contexts and will learn to read both verbal and visual texts critically. (humanities and fine arts general education, liberal arts selective, literature selective, writing intensive; prerequisites: WRIT 1102 with a C- or better; LITR 22XX with a C- or better preferred)
+Students will learn to critically reflect on conflict and violence in a number of cultural and social contexts and will learn to read both verbal and visual texts critically. (humanities and fine arts general education, advanced liberal arts selective, literature selective, writing intensive; prerequisites: WRIT 1102 with a C- or better; LITR 22XX with a C- or better preferred)

-MATH 1000 College Algebra (3 Cr.)
+MATH 1101 Contemporary Math (3 Cr.)